dzorlu/natural_questions/README.md

  'url': 'https://en.wikipedia.org//w/index.php?title=The_Mother_(How_I_Met_Your_Mother)&amp;oldid=802354471'}
  ```

-2- Comparing the distribution of span indices where the model makes a prediction versus where the annotated lie in dev and training set,
+2- Comparing the distribution of span indices where the model prediction is found (left) versus where the annotations lie in dev and training set (right),
 the model does not look well-calibrated.
-For example,
+For example, 75% of the model predictions fall within the first 10 document span, whereas first 10 document spans
+contain more than 90% of the answers in training and dev dataset.
+This is probably because the model V1 does not provide supervision in terms of location of the answer.
+In the benchmark paper,
+this is achieved by providing special markup tokens to give the model a notion of which part of the document it is reading.

 ![Model answers span distribution](https://github.com/dzorlu/natural_questions/blob/master/supporting_docs/model_answer_span_distribution.png)
 ![Train and dev dataset answers span distribution](https://github.com/dzorlu/natural_questions/blob/master/supporting_docs/train_answer_span_distribution.png)